MatheusCod/GameOfLife/README.md

 # Game Of Life

-This is an implementation of the famous Conway's Game Of Life.
+An implementation of the famous Conway's Game Of Life using the Godot game engine.
-It was used the Godot Engine to make the game.

 # Screenshot